arssly/react-coppie/README.md

 # react-coppie
-an image cropping plugin based on [Croppie](http://foliotek.github.io/Croppie) keep in mind this is a work in progress and not all the features of croppie are yet available
+An image cropping plugin based on [Croppie](http://foliotek.github.io/Croppie) keep in mind this is a work in progress and not all the features of croppie are yet available
 ##install